BalmungSan/bookstore/README.md

 # BookStore
-A simple web app for sharing books
+A simple Web App for sharing books

 The project consists of an online platform that allows the sale of new or used books among users.

-# Author:
+# Authors:
  * Luis Miguel Mejía Suárez
+ * Sergio Alejandro Lasso
+ * Pedro Calle Jaramillo

 Universidad EAFIT - 2017 (Tópicos Especiales en Telemática)